83rd Guards Rifle Division: Into Germany

-In order to block the Soviet advance on Insterburg the German command organized a defense along a line from Lindenburg to Zaken to Insterburg, using remnants of three infantry divisions and other assorted troops.
-This was soon broken through by 16th Guards Rifle Corps supported by 2nd Guards Tank Corps.
-Meanwhile, to the right, the 8th Guards Corps attacked along the paved road from Gross Skeisgirren to Welau with the 26th Guards and 1st Tank Corps leading the pursuit towards the Pregel River.
-By 2100 hours on January 21 the 1st Tanks had destroyed 11 German tanks and more than 100 motor vehicles and was rapidly approaching Wehlau.
-Altogether the 11th Guards Army advanced 45 km in two days, reaching the approaches to Insterburg while the 26th Guards and 1st Tanks deeply outflanked the German Insterburg - Gumbinnen grouping from the west.
-Chernyakhovsky now ordered the 11th Guards and 5th Armies to break through the German defensive line with a concentric attack from north, east and south.
-General Galitskiy decided to attack Insterburg at night with his 36th Guards Corps while the 16th and 8th Guards Corps developed the offensive, the latter towards Tapiau.
-By 0600 hours on January 22 Insterburg was completely cleared.
+In order to block the Soviet advance on Insterburg, the German command organized a defense along a line from Lindenburg to Zaken to Insterburg, using remnants of three infantry divisions and other assorted troops.
+This was soon broken through by the 16th Guards Rifle Corps, supported by the 2nd Guards Tank Corps.
+Meanwhile, to the right, the 8th Guards Corps attacked along the paved road from Gross Skeisgirren to Welau, with the 26th Guards and 1st Tank Corps leading the pursuit towards the Pregel River.

+By 2100 hours on January 21, the 1st Tank Corps had destroyed 11 German tanks and more than 100 motor vehicles and was rapidly approaching Wehlau.
+Altogether, the 11th Guards Army advanced 45 km in two days, reaching the approaches to Insterburg while the 26th Guards and the 1st Tank Corps deeply outflanked the German Insterburg - Gumbinnen grouping from the west.
+Chernyakhovsky now ordered the 11th Guards and 5th Armies to break through the German defensive line with a concentric attack from north, east, and south.
+General Galitskiy decided to attack Insterburg at night with his 36th Guards Corps, while the 16th and 8th Guards Corps developed the offensive, the latter towards Tapiau.
+By 0600 hours on January 22, Insterburg was completely cleared.

-8th Guards Corps advanced in the wake of 1st Tank Corps, which broke through into Tapiau from the northeast and by 2000 hours on January 22 reached the Deime River in the Friedrichsthal area.
-8th Guards Corps outflanked Wehlau from the northeast with its 5th Guards Division and began fighting on the town's outskirts; the town was secured the next day.
+The 8th Guards Corps advanced in the wake of the 1st Tank Corps, which broke through into Tapiau from the northeast, and by 2000 hours on January 22, reached the Deime River in the Friedrichsthal area.
+The 8th Guards Corps outflanked Wehlau from the northeast with its 5th Guards Division and began fighting on the town's outskirts; the town was secured the next day.
 The Army was now ordered to attack from the line of the Alle River along the south bank of the Pregel and reach a line from Steinbeck to Grunbaum by the end of January 24.